KitronikLtd/Kitronik-Pico-Robotics-Board-MicroPython/README.md

 # Kitronik-Pico-Robotics-Board-MicroPython
 A class and sample code to use the Kitronik Robotics board for Raspberry Pi Pico. (www.kitronik.co.uk/5329)

+To use save PicoRobotics.py file onto the Pico so it can be imported

 ## Import PicoRobotics.py and construct an instance:
     import PicoRobotics
     board = PicoRobotics.KitronikPicoRobotics()